Bright is shutting down

 My journey with Bright started in April 2015, a year after the company I cofounded, Signal, was acquired.
-My tenure had come to it’s logical end, thus I immediately started thinking through what was next.
-One idea in particular — an engine to help companies grow faster by ingesting their data and providing descriptive, predictive, and prescriptive analytics — got me really excited.
+My tenure had come to its logical end, so I immediately started thinking through what was next.
+One idea in particular — an engine to help companies grow faster by ingesting their data and providing descriptive, predictive, and prescriptive analytics — really excited me.
 We had spent years building the descriptive bits of this at Signal, and had made significant progress by the time we were acquired (in fact, it helped convince the acquirers we knew what we were doing).

 I collected my thoughts and sketched a proof-of-concept: